Gene Cernan: Gemini program

 Cernan was originally selected with Thomas Stafford as backup pilot for Gemini 9.
 When the prime crew of Elliot See and Charles Bassett was killed in the crash of NASA T-38A "901" (USAF serial 63–8181) at Lambert Field, Missouri, on February 28, 1966, the backup crew became the prime crew—the first time in NASA history this happened.
 Gemini 9A encountered a number of problems; the original target vehicle exploded during launch and the planned docking with a substitute target vehicle was made impossible by the failure of a protective shroud to separate after launch.
-The crew, however, performed a rendezvous that simulated procedures that would be used in the Apollo 10 mission; the first optical rendezvous and a lunar-orbit-abort rendezvous.
+The crew performed a rendezvous that simulated procedures that would be used in the Apollo 10 mission; the first optical rendezvous and a lunar-orbit-abort rendezvous.
 Cernan performed the second American EVA, the third-ever spacewalk, but overexertion caused by a lack of limb restraints prevented testing of the Astronaut Maneuvering Unit and forced the early termination of the spacewalk.
 Cernan was also a backup pilot for the Gemini 12 mission.

 Apollo program

 Apollo 10

-Cernan was selected for the lunar module pilot position on the backup crew for Apollo 7—although that flight carried no lunar module.
+Cernan was selected as backup lunar module pilot for Apollo 7—although that flight carried no lunar module.
 Standard crew rotation put him in place as the Lunar Module Pilot on Apollo 10—the final dress rehearsal mission for the first Apollo lunar landing—on May 18–26, 1969.